-Here are a few examples of the different types of questions you might see on the test.
-Each question corresponds to one of the three skills I mentioned in the previous section.
+Here are a few official examples of the different types of questions you might see on the Biology Subject Test.
+Each question corresponds to one of the three skills I mentioned above.

 Type 1: Data Interpretation

-As I mentioned in the previous section, many of the questions on the test ask you to look at data and make deductions from the information you’re given.
-Although species Y isn't explicitly mentioned in the chart, we know from the background information that whatever percentage of species X is planted, species Y seeds must make up the remainder.
+As I mentioned in the previous section, many of the questions on the test ask you to look at data and make deductions from the information given.
+In this question, although species Y isn't explicitly mentioned in the chart, we know from the background information that whatever percentage of species X is planted, species Y seeds must make up the remainder.